 Working in the US with an H-1B Visa

-The H-1B Visa is an immigrant visa that permits foreign nationals that to go to the USA and work for American companies.
+The H-1B Visa is an immigrant visa that permits foreign nationals to go to the USA and work for American companies.
 Candidates applying for jobs in the USA must get a job offer from one of the US-based companies and must work in a field that demands specialized knowledge and skills.
 Any professional-level job that usually requires a bachelor’s degree or higher can come under the H-1B visa for specialty occupations.
 In place of the candidate, the employer applies for an H1-B visa with the US Immigration Department.
 This gives the candidate the work permit to get a visa stamp to work in the USA for that employer.

-H-1B is one of the few visas that allow family members to join the visa holder during their stay in the US.
+H-1B is one of the few visas that allow family members to join the visa holder during their stay in the USA.
 To avail this facility, the dependent family members (spouse and unmarried children under 21 years of age) will have to apply for the H4 visa.
 The H4 visa holders can go to school, open bank accounts, get a driver’s license and even receive a social security number.

 Till when the H-1B Visa is valid?

-The validity of an H-1B Visa is of 3 years, and can be extended for 6 years.
+The validity of an H-1B Visa is of 3 years, and can be extended for six years.
 In several cases, the candidate can even apply for further extension depending on the type of work.